 Scaling out, not up

-Drug substance facilities that utilise single-use technology and have capacities of various combinations of 2,000L volume bioreactors are one answer to fluctuations in process yields and market demand.
+Drug substance facilities that utilize single-use technology and have capacities of various combinations of 2,000L volume bioreactors are one answer to fluctuations in process yields and market demand.
 These facilities don’t follow the typical scale-up strategy – instead, they scale out by adding more of the same proven volume capacity in lieu of increasing process equipment volume.

 The strategy provides fast and simple responses to, for example, low-yield process by combining two or more of the 2,000L bioreactors or the need to rapidly increase capacity by adding additional 2,000L bioreactors and sidestep need for scale-up studies and validation.
 To date, combinations of up to 12 x 2,000L and 14 x 2,000L are cited in the industry.